GusMuche/homebridge-zipabox-platform/README.md

 -COMPLETE TEXT -

 ### Name of an accessory
 The name will be display in the Home app on your devices.
-For best pratice use a short one.
+For best pratice use a short one.<br>
-An accessory name must be unique.
+An accessory name must be unique.<br>
 You can use same UUID with two different name or type.

 ### uuid of Accessory